JohnNun/successful_films_project/README.md

 ![Total Return](images/total_return.jpeg)

 # Conclusions
+Through the analysis of this data, we are able to answer the following questions:

 **What are the top genres recommended for creating a first film?**

 The top 5 genres I would recommend the company look into for a possible first film would be **Mystery, Horror, Thriller, Romance, and Sci-fi, genres.** Overall these 5 genres appear to give the best return in a domestic as well as a foreign market if the company wants to release their film overseas.

 **Which genre(s) has the highest return on investment?**

 Overall, the one genre that had the highest return on investment is the **Mystery** genre.
 In the domestic market this genre averaged at nearly a **500% return**.
 In the foreign market, this genre RoI nearly doubled from a 500% return to an **800% return**.

 **Are the top genres consistent throughout both domestic and foreign markets?**

 For the most part, the top genres in the domestic and foreign markets are consistent with **Mystery, Horror, and Thriller** being the top three.
 Spots four and five would change between **Documentary, Romance, Sci-fi, and Animation** in the domestic and foreign markets.
 Ultimately **Romance, and Sci-fi** made it to the top 5 as overall these two genres had the highest return.

 ## Limitations
-Some limitations with these datasets is that while in the end they do have over 1000 films in common, there was a lot of data that had to be dropped due to simply not having the genre(s) of the film, and by dropping these values there is a possibility of missing out on genres that did extremely well or very poorly that could have changed the outcome.
+While in the end, these data sets do have over 1000 films in common, there was a lot of data that had to be dropped due to simply not having the genre(s) of the film, and by dropping these values there is a possibility of missing out on genres that did extremely well or very poorly that could have changed the outcome.

 Another limitation I found with the data was that some films have the same title, but are made by different studios in foreign countries, so any film(s) that happen to have the same title could have had their values, gross values specifically, changed leading to possible inaccuracies for genres value averages.